OzKara/PokemonTrainerApplication/README.md

 ## Content

-The project includes the files necessary for the project, as well the component tree for the application
+The project includes the files necessary for the project, as well the component tree for the application in the assets folder

 ## Installation